Bourbon: America’s Whiskey

 Bourbon Vs. Whiskey

 What makes Bourbon different than all the other whiskey?
 There are a few fundamental rules for a whiskey to be a bourbon.
-The biggest one is that Bourbon has to be made up of at least 51% corn, unlike other styles of whiskey.
-The rest of the mash (grain mixture) is usually made with rye, wheat, and malted barley.
-Despite most Bourbon being made in Kentucky, it just has to be made in the United States.
-(Though some may argue it has to be made in Kentucky).
+The biggest requirement states that bourbon must contain at least 51% corn, unlike other styles of whiskey.
+Distillers usually make the rest of the mash (grain mixture) with rye, wheat, and malted barley.
+Although most bourbon comes from Kentucky, producers can make it anywhere in the United States.
+(However, some people argue that it must be made in Kentucky.)

 The aging process must occur in a new charred oak barrel and be aged for at least two years to be considered straight Bourbon.
 The Bourbon cannot enter the barrel higher than 125 proof and cannot enter the bottle at less than 80 proof.
 Lastly, only water can be added to Bourbon, and only to lessen the proof.
 Other whiskies may add color or flavor, but Bourbon must be au naturel.
 (4)